Updated: Sep 11

-I grew up in Ruislip in NW London and have lived in Peckham since 1993.
+I I grew up in Ruislip in NW London, then moved around north London and before

 What are your favourite things about where you live?

-I live in Northfields House which is a block in Southwark.
-Since 2000, its grounds have been considered a site of interest for nature consideration (SINC).
+I live in Northfield House which is a block in Southwark.
+Since 2000, its grounds have been considered a site of interest for nature conservation (SINC).

-This all began years back when the residents at the time didn't like that the grounds had areas of bear concrete and mowed grass.
-We realised many of us had the same feeling.
-It started off with the main focus being around gardening, but the more we got to know each other, it morphed into something bigger and we became a community of people all wanting to make a positive difference.
+This all began back in 1980, when the residents at the time didn't like that the grounds had areas of bear bare concrete and mowed grass.
+It started off with the main focus trying to replicate the biodiversity lost when the canal than ran close by was filled in (1974) but the more we got to know each other, it morphed into something bigger and we became a community of people all wanting to make a positive difference.

 "What is in my area is mine, therefore, it is my responsibility to do something!"

-A few years ago we build a 21 meter raised bed to grow vegetables.
+In 2010 we set up a group; Growing Southwark, to provide growing food help and we built a 21 meter long curved raised bed to grow vegetables, in a local park.
 I have always felt that allotments can be restrictive and aren't for everyone, therefore a community growing area is a great thing to have.
 It gets people together.
 We don't allocate space, you can grow anywhere and everywhere.

-What is also great is that most of us just pick what is needed, meaning that the growth is much more productive and we all get to enjoy it.
+What is also great is that most people have learnt just pick what is needed, meaning that the growth is much more productive and all get to enjoy it.

 ...we became a community of people all wanting to make a positive difference.